romedius/Currtech-PayBar/project/paybar-clearingHouse/readme.md

 The application this project produces is designed to be run on a JBoss AS 7.

 NOTE:
-This project retrieves artifacts from the JBoss Community Maven repository, a superset of the Maven central repository.
+This project some retrieves artifacts from the JBoss Community Maven repository.

 With the prerequisites out of the way, you're ready to build and deploy.